felidadae/owca/docs/kafka_storage.rst

     cd ..
     make wca_package OPTIONAL_FEATURES=kafka_storage

-On the machine on which the pex file will be run one needs librdkafka 1.0.x dynamic library.
+One needs librdkafka 1.0.x on machine where pex file will be run.
-To install only it:
+To install only librdkafka library:

 .. code:: shell